Aesculus (Carnea Group) 'Pendula'

-Aesculus (Carnea Group) 'Pendula', or Weeping Red Horse Chestnut, was a weeping tree and a cultivar of the Aesculus Carnea Group, the Red Horse Chestnut Group, which is a cultivar group of artificial hybrids between Aesculus pavia and A. hippocastanum.
+Aesculus (Carnea Group) 'Pendula', or Weeping Red Horse Chestnut, is a weeping tree and a cultivar of the Aesculus Carnea Group, the Red Horse Chestnut Group, which is a cultivar group of artificial hybrids between Aesculus pavia and A. hippocastanum.
 The name first appeared in the 1902 edition of the Hand-list of Trees and Shrubs of the Royal Botanic Gardens, Kew without description.
-No trees are known to survive of this cultivar.
+A few specimens of this cultivar are now known to survive.

 Description

 A weeping tree with a leader and with arching branches.
 Young plants are reported not to be weeping.
-The weeping shape only seems to appear in when older.
+The weeping shape only seems to appear when older.
 It may be that this is not a true weeping cultivar as older Horse Chestnuts often display arching branches.